tristanpenman/go-cast/README.md

     go run cmd/cert-service/*.go --cert-manifest-dir=<path> --cert-service-salt=<salt>

+### Cloudflare Worker

+Alternatively, the cert service can be deployed on [Cloudflare Workers](https://developers.cloudflare.com/workers/) using the implementation in the [worker](./worker) directory.
+The worker expects two bindings:

+* `CERT_SERVICE_SALT` - the same salt used when generating query checksums
+* `CERT_MANIFESTS` - a KV namespace containing timestamped manifests stored using keys such as `certs-20240131.json`

+With those bindings in place, point your receiver at the worker URL and it will serve the same compressed manifest responses as the Go implementation.

+See the [README](./worker/README.md) for more details.

 ## Development

 All development is done using Go 1.18, across Ubuntu Linux and macOS.
 Support for other platforms (including Windows) is unknown at this point in time.
 Contributions for cross-platform support are welcomed!

 ### Protobuf

 The Chromecast protocol relies on message types defined in protobuf format.
 The cast_channel.proto file in internal/message has been borrowed from the Chromium source code.
 While this is not likely to change, you can regenerate the Go bindings with the following command:

     protoc --go_opt=paths=source_relative --go_out=. ./internal/channel/cast_channel.proto